 Thanks, Carolyn.
 Great to be here.
 It's great to see you.

 Great to connect.
 And I appreciate the invitation to be here.
-When we launched, I'm one of the two co-founders, Eric Strang, our CFO, and myself, we launched the business back in 2019.
+We launched the business back in 2019.

 So we're coming up on five years this September.
 Exciting to be here.
 It's kind of amazing five years into it, and here we sit with 43 locations.